ui/stamps-api-docs/source/transaction_api.rst

 .. code-block :: bash

-  $ curl -X POST -H "Content-Type: application/xml" -H "Accept: application/xml" # Response will be in XML
+  $ curl -X POST -H "Content-Type: application/xml" -H "Accept: application/xml" -H "Expect:" # Response will be in XML
-  $ curl -X POST -H "Content-Type: application/xml" # Response will be in JSON(default)
+  $ curl -X POST -H "Content-Type: application/xml" -H "Expect:" # Response will be in JSON(default)

 Depending on the request, responses may return these status codes: